William G. Haan: World War I

 In April 1917, the same month of the American entry into World War I, he was given the temporary rank of brigadier general and assigned to command the 57th Field Artillery Brigade of the 32nd Division at Camp MacArthur, Texas.
 Troop E commanded by Captain John S. Coney was formed in Kenosha on May 10, 1917, and the division was officially formed on May 29, 1917.
 On August 26, 1917, Major General James Parker assumed command.
 Parker had previously been awarded the Medal of Honor during the Philippine–American War.
 Only two months later, the 32nd Division was activated in July 1917 at Camp MacArthur, Waco, Texas of National Guard units from Wisconsin and Michigan.
 In December 1917, Haan was promoted again to the temporary rank of major general and was commander of the division.

+Major General William G. Haan, commanding the 32nd Division, along with members of his divisional staff at Camp MacArthur, January 1918.

 Division leadership was switched several times between Parker and Haan before the unit arrived in France in February 1918 under Haan's leadership, becoming the sixth U.S. division to join the American Expeditionary Forces (AEF).
 In July, it entered the line with the French 6th Army.